devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 At each stage, if the packet checks fail, the packet is dropped and an alert is generated with corresponding failure.

+We run the port scan detection before we run the TCP connection tracking algorithm.

+Port scanner algorithm is as follows.

+1. If TCP header contains SYN, match against open ports table. (described later section)
+2. if packet not matched aganist open ports, create a new temporary entry with src_ip, src_port, dst_ip, dst_port in a table.
+Allow the packet to the target.
+3. Wait for any response back from the server that contain RST + ACK for the original packet.
+Match against the stored entry (server_pkt.dst_ip == stored_entry.src_ip && server_pkt.dst_port == stored_entry.src_port && servere_pkt.ack_no == stored_entry.seq_no).
+5. Valid match, deny the packet.
+6. Packet not matched, match against connection track table.
+A valid match found, allow packet to the destination.
+(Legit packet usecase) This can also be further passed down to the connection track algorithm and have it decide if the packet can be allowed.

+The above method mainly dependent on the RST+ACK behavior of the OS.

+Once the packet is denied, store the following information about the packet.

+1. src_ip
+2. src_port
+3. count of denials
+4. connection attempts
+5. average delta time between packets from the sender
+6. port_scan_in_progress to false

+Run the below steps periodically or as and when the packets are being detected.

+For each item in the table,

+1. match connection attempts over a threshold of connection attempts (configurable).
+2. match delta_timestamp against a threshold of delta_timestamp between each packet (configurable).
+3. if both 1 and 2 are successful, set port_scan_in_progress.
+Raise an alert.

+Sometimes packet scanners might defeat the delta_timestamp thresholds by delaying and spreading the attack over a wide time range.